Invalidating the CDN cache by way of Dynamic Media

 Dynamic Media assets are cached by the CDN (Content Delivery Network) for fast delivery to your customers.
 However, when you make updates to those assets, you may want those changes to take effect immediately on your website.
 Purging or invalidating the CDN cache lets you quickly update assets that are delivered by Dynamic Media.
 Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is 10 hours), you can send a request from within Dynamic Media user interface to have the cache expire within minutes.

-The following steps apply only to Dynamic Media on AEM as a Cloud Service.
-This feature also requires that you use the out-of-the-box CDN that is bundled with AEM Dynamic Media; any other custom CDN is not supported.
+The following steps apply only to Dynamic Media - Scene7 mode in AEM 6.5, Service Pack 6 (AEM 6.5.6) or later.
+This CDN invalidation feature also requires that you use the out-of-the-box CDN that is bundled with AEM Dynamic Media; any other custom CDN is not supported.

 See also Caching overview in Dynamic Media .

 To invalidate your CDN cached content for Dynamic Media assets:

 Part 1 of 2: Creating a CDN Invalidation template

 - In AEM 6.5.6 or later, tap Tools > Assets > CDN Invalidation.